- Preventive Controls Rules: Human Food and Animal Food

 The maximum duration of accreditation for certification bodies is four years under the rule.

-In 1990, Congress passed the Sanitary Food Transportation Act of 1990 and delegated primary authority to implement the law to the Department of Transportation (DOT).
-Upon the passage of the 2005 SFTA, the 1990 SFTA was withdrawn, and the FDA now has the lead role among federal agencies in regulating the safety of food during transport.
-However, both DOT and the U.S. Department of Agriculture (USDA) have a role as partners with the FDA in the broad federal food safety structure.
+In 1990, Congress passed the Sanitary Food Transportation Act (SFTA) of 1990 and delegated primary authority to implement the law to the Department of Transportation (DOT).
+With the passage of the 2005 SFTA, Congress reallocated authority for food transportation safety to FDA, DOT, and U.S. Department of Agriculture (USDA), and the FDA now has the lead role among federal agencies in regulating the safety of food during transport.
+However, both DOT and the USDA have a role as partners with the FDA in the broad federal food safety structure.

 With the update of SFTA in 2005, Congress directed the FDA to establish regulations on sanitary transportation practices for food.
-As part of the implementation of the 2005 SFTA, the FDA has collected information on current best practices in the food transportation industry through an Advance Notice of Proposed Rulemaking and a study commissioned to characterize current baseline practices and to identify current areas where food is at risk.
-This proposed rule will implement the 2005 SFTA as well as the requirement in section 111 of FSMA to issue these regulations.
+As part of the implementation of the 2005 SFTA, the FDA has collected information on current best practices in the food transportation industry through an April 2010 Advance Notice of Proposed Rulemaking published in Federal Register and a 2009 study commissioned to characterize current baseline practices and to identify current areas where food is at risk.
+This rule implements the 2005 SFTA as well as the requirement in section 111 of the FDA Food Safety Modernization Act (FSMA) that instructed FDA to issue SFTA regulations.

-In April 2010 FDA also issued guidance to provide the industry with broadly applicable recommendations for controls to prevent food safety problems during transport.
+In April 2010, FDA also issued guidance to provide the industry with broadly applicable recommendations for controls to prevent food safety problems during transport.
 This guidance and other information about regulations and guidance applicable to food transportation are available on FDA's Sanitation & Transportation Guidance Documents & Regulatory Information page.
-The FDA will continue to work with its federal, state, local, and territorial and tribal partners to respond to reports of food transportation under unsanitary conditions.

-FDA would be entitled to review these procedures and records.
-It also requires individuals who transport foods that require time/temperature control for safety to ensure the maintenance of the transportation cold chain during operations.
+Another example is the requirement for individuals who transport foods that require time/temperature control for safety to ensure the maintenance of the transportation cold chain during operations.
 This includes pre-cooling the vehicle, loading and unloading operations, and the transportation phase.
-The proposed rule would also establish procedures for the exchange of information about prior cargos, cleaning of transportation equipment, and temperature control between the shipper, carrier and receiver, as appropriate to the situation.
-Shippers would need this information to ensure adequate sanitation practices were used that would help prevent adulteration of transported products.
-For example, a carrier transporting bulk liquid non-dairy foods would want to ensure that vehicles that have previously hauled milk will not introduce allergens into non-dairy foods through cross contact.
+The rule also establishes procedures for the exchange of information about prior cargos transported in bulk vehicles such as tankers, that directly contact food, the intervening cleaning of the vehicles, and information about temperature control, between the shipper, carrier and receiver, as appropriate to the situation.
+Shippers need this information to ensure adequate sanitation practices are used to prevent adulteration of transported products.
+For example, a shipper of a bulk liquid non-dairy food product would want to obtain information from the carrier assuring that any vehicles that have previously hauled dairy based foods have been adequately cleaned and will not introduce allergens into the non-dairy food through cross contact.

 FD.1 What is Food Defense?

 There were no requirements that food facilities implement mitigation strategies or measures to protect against intentional contamination.
-FDA has guidance, tools, and resources for industry on food defense.
-The guidance represents the agency’s current thinking on the measures that food establishments may take to minimize the risk that food under their control will be subject to intentional contamination.
+FDA has guidance, tools, and resources for industry on food defense, and the agency will update this cadre of materials after the release of the final rule.
 For more information on the guidance, tools, and resources available to industry, visit the FDA Food Defense page.

 RC.1 Under FSMA, FDA now has authority to order a mandatory recall.
 How will that work?